 While there are several variations of flowcharts that you can use to define a process, there are a few that stand out to help visualize workflow and to better engage in management strategies.

-Workflow diagrams can also help you discover potential problem areas in your business processes and to clarify more complex operations by showing a high-level overview of the tasks involved.
+Different types of workflow diagrams can also help you discover potential problem areas in your business processes and to clarify more complex operations by showing a high-level overview of the tasks involved.

-Most organizations that develop workflows for business process will create a workflow diagram of some kind, whether on the back of a piece of paper or using more complex diagram drawing tools or other systems.
+Most organizations that develop workflows for business processes will create a workflow diagram of some kind, whether on the back of a piece of paper or using more complex diagram drawing tools or other systems.

 Before designing a workflow diagram, it’s essential that organizations start with a basic workflow analysis, which can help clarify steps in the process and expose any potential weaknesses that may delay the workflow (DocuVantage has a helpful resource for doing that here).